-On January 28, 2011, we closed our transaction with GE to form a new company named NBCUniversal, LLC ("NBCUniversal Holdings").
-We now control and own 51% of NBCUniversal Holdings, and GE owns the remaining 49%.
+On January 28, 2011, we closed our transaction with GE in which we acquired a 51% controlling interest in NBCUniversal Holdings.
 As part of the NBCUniversal transaction, GE contributed the businesses of NBCUniversal, which is a wholly owned subsidiary of NBCUniversal Holdings.
 We contributed our national cable networks, our regional sports and news networks, certain of our Internet businesses and other related assets (the "Comcast Content Business").
 In addition to contributing the Comcast Content Business, we also made a cash payment to GE of \$6.2 billion, which included transaction-related costs.
-We have received and expect to continue to receive tax benefits related to the transaction and have agreed to share with GE certain of these future tax benefits as they are realized.